ahtif/FlatFinder/docs/ws3/backlog.md

 ### Buddying Up
 Feature: Buddying up
-As a Searcher, I should be able to use the system to search for buddies and should be matched based on my preferences So that I am to find possible flat mates.
+As a Searcher, I should be able to use the system to search for buddies and should be matched based on my preferences So that I am able to find possible flat mates.

 Scenario: Buddying up
 Given I am logged in as a Searcher